peterdesmet/petridish/pages/docs/configuration.md

 archive_permalink: /blog/               # Permalink of page using the archive.html layout, required when using post tags
 ```

+This will also enable an RSS feed icon in the footer.
 To see blog posts, you'll have to create some. ☺️

 ## Blog posts